lannocc/boiler/README.rst

 Support
 -------

 Alpha Griffin is just a couple guys working on cool projects in our spare time.
-Join our Gitter chat at https://gitter.im/AlphaGriffin/Lobby for help, suggestions, or just to see what we're up to.
+Join our Gitter chat (https://gitter.im/AlphaGriffin/Lobby) for help, suggestions, or just to see what we're up to.

 If you find this software useful, please consider a small STEEM donation to @lannocc.